 At 348 acres, FDR Park is the largest park in South Philadelphia.
 Today, people come from all over the region to picnic, play, and relax at what longtime park-goers call “The Lakes.”

-As the only park in Philly designed by the Olmsted Brothers, the sons of Frederick Law Olmsted, FDR Park is currently implementing a decades-long master plan – the first in its 100-year history.
+As the only park in Philly designed by the Olmsted Brothers, the sons of Frederick Law Olmsted, FDR Park is currently implementing a decades-long Park Plan – the first in its 100-year history.

 Long before it became the South Philly staple it is today, the land that is now FDR Park consisted of acres upon acres of wetlands and marshes separated from “mainland” Philadelphia by Hollander Creek, which ran between the Delaware and Schuylkill Rivers.
 Between the late 1700s and early 1900s, these marshes were slowly drained and filled to support agriculture and eventually residential development.
 It wasn’t until 1913 that the Olmsted Brothers, the sons of the prominent landscape architect Frederick Law Olmsted of New York’s famed Central Park, designed League Island Park.